13asad/etr-password-generator/README.md

 This is a simple, easy-to-remember password generator built using C and the Raylib graphics library.
 The software enables users to create passwords by combining words and hyphenating them.
 Users can choose between 3 and 4 words for their password, and the program will then generate a password in accordance with their selection.

+This project was undertaken in 2023 as part of Coursework 1 for the Middlesex University Mauritius CST1500 course.

 ## Features
 <h5>